SS Cavalry Brigade

 The SS Cavalry Brigade (SS-Kavallerie-Brigade) was a unit of the German Waffen-SS during World War II.
 Operating under the control of the Kommandostab Reichsführer-SS, it initially performed rear security duties in German-occupied Poland.
 During the Invasion of the Soviet Union, the brigade operated in the rear of the German forces, in the Army Group Rear Area Command.
-It engaged bypassed Red Army units and murdered Jews, Communists, and so-called partisans.
+It engaged bypassed Red Army units and carried out murders of Jews, Communists and suspected Soviet partisans.
 In 1942, the brigade was disbanded and its personnel was transferred to the newly formed SS Division Florian Geyer.

 Formation

 The SS Cavalry Brigade was based on the SS Totenkopf Horse Regiment, which was raised in September 1939, for police and security duties in Poland, under the command of Hermann Fegelein.
 By April 1940, it consisted of 8 Saber Squadrons, 9th Replacement, 10th Heavy and 11th Technical Squadrons and a 12th Horse Battery of four 80mm guns.
 In May it was divided into two regiments, SS Totenkopf Horse Regiments 1 & 2, each of four squadrons, 5th Heavy and 6th Horse Battery also included were Signals, Engineer and Motorcycle platoons.

 In March 1941 they were renamed SS Cavalry Regiments 1 and 2 and reformed again into 1st, 2nd and 3rd Saber Squadrons, 4th (Machine Gun), 5th (Mortar and Infantry Gun), 6th (Technical), 7th (Bicycle) and 8th (Horse Battery) Squadrons.
 In early August 1941, Himmler ordered the SS Cavalry Brigade to be formed under the command of Hermann Fegelein from the 1st and 2nd SS cavalry regiments.
 Personnel were taken from the saber squadrons to form the brigade's Artillery, Engineer and Bicycle (Reconnaissance) Squadrons.
 They were also given a light anti-aircraft battery.
-The brigade now had a strength of 3,500 men 2,900 horses and 375 vehicles.
+The brigade now had a strength of 3,500 men, 2,900 horses and 375 vehicles.